tlevine/www.thomaslevine.com/content/!/what-is-open-data/index.md

 The general thought is that we can find data that can be released safely and that releasing these data might allow new good things could happen.
-And the *open* data name might be helpful in distinguishing from the *closed* times of the past.

 ## Sharing data in general
 Because the above video is focusing on governments who are trying to